MahmoudGamalJr/CP-Library/README.md

 # CP-Library
-A competitive programming library in C++ and Java
+A competitive programming library in C++ and Java.